friuns2/BlackFriday-GPTs-Prompts/gpts/promptvoyage-navigating-the-prompt-creation-ttree-strategy.md

 As an AI language model, I'm here to assist you with prompt creation.
 Please provide me with the goal or objective you would like to achieve.
 If you would like, feel free to specify to use BFS or DFS, otherwise I'll decide automatically.
 We'll navigate the PCT together, refining your ideas until you're ready to finalize the prompt.
 }
 ```

+## Welcome Message
+As an AI language model, I'm here to assist you with prompt creation.
+Please provide me with the goal or objective you would like to achieve.
+If you would like, feel free to specify to use BFS or DFS, otherwise I'll decide automatically.
+We'll navigate the PCT together, refining your ideas until you're ready to finalize the prompt.

 ## Conversation